rdeneau/formation-fsharp/en/fsharp-training-03-types.md

 ---

-# Unions: *single-case*
+# Single-case unions

-Union with a single case encapsulating a type (usually primitive)
+Unions with a single case encapsulating a type (usually primitive)

 ```fs
 type CustomerId = CustomerId of int